Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-srs.md

 ### [REQ-DI-001] MWM SHALL allow users to upload data

-An API MUST be provided to the data ingestion services, such as the Informatics Gateway, to upload payloads to the data discovery service.
+An API MUST be provided to the data ingestion services, such as the Informatics Gateway, to upload payloads to the MONAI Workload Manager.

 #### Background

 With the design of MONAI Deploy, the MWM does not interface with HIS/RIS directly but rather through the Informatics Gateway (a data ingestion & export service).
-Therefore, APIs are provided to interface with any data ingestion services.
-This allows the users of the platform to extend these APIs to interface their systems using different messaging protocols or storage services.
+Therefore, APIs are provided to interface with any data ingestion services, allowing platform users to extend these APIs to interface their systems using different messaging protocols or storage services.

 #### Verification Strategy

-Verify that payloads can be uploaded from data ingestion services and dispatched to the data discovery service.
+Verify that payloads can be uploaded from data ingestion services and dispatched to the App Discovery Service.

 #### Target Release